joanjib/json-grpc/README.md

 - sql: all sql scrips.
 The main ones are:
   - add_bid.sql: processes a bid
   - types-domains.sql: basic sql types and domains used in the app
+  - The rest are just examples and utilities
-- arexservices: the definition in .proto file and the generated .go files.
+- arexservices: the definition of the gRPC  API in .proto file and the generated .go files.
 Contains an script to generate the go files from the .proto file.
 - client: single file with all test to the server made from the client side (gRPC)
 - db: configuration and creation of the gorm db object.

 File nomenclature:
-- files ended with "_.go" are files that need to be processed with the utility error_track because code contains exceptions.
+- Files ended with "_.go" are files that need to be processed with the utility error_track because code contains exceptions.
-- files ended with "__go" are files that contains macro expansions and need to be processed with the macro_expansion utilitity.
+- Files ended with "__go" are files that contains macro expansions and need to be processed with the macro_expansion utilitity.
+- Files ended with ".go" are the actual code.
-The final code is always .go file, and Makefiles into each directoty facilitate this process of code generation and transformation.
+The final code is always .go file, and Makefiles into each directoty make easier this process of code generation and transformation.